ca98am79/connect-dynamodb/README.md

   - One of the following:
     - `client` Optional AWS DynamoDB object from `new AWS.DynamoDB()` (*required for use with DynamoDB Local*)
-    - `AWSConfigPath` Optional path to JSON document containing your [AWS credentials and configuration](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Credentials_from_Disk)
+    - `AWSConfigPath` Optional path to a file containing your [AWS credentials and configuration from disk](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Credentials_from_Disk)
     - `AWSConfigJSON` Optional JSON object containing your [AWS credentials and configuration](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html)
   - `AWSRegion` Optional AWS region (defaults to 'us-east-1', ignored if using `AWSConfigPath` or `AWSConfigJSON`)
   - `table` Optional DynamoDB server session table name (defaults to "sessions")